marleysudbury/minesweeper-pygame/README.md

 # Minesweeper in Pygame

-Clone of a clone.
-My MonkeyX Minesweeper game recreated in Python using Pygame.
+Originally written in MonkeyX for my A level project, now recreated in Python with the Pygame library.

 ![Screenshot of game](https://marleysudbury.github.io/minesweeper/screen1.png)

+## Improvements on the original

+* The leaderboard actually works
+* You can right click twice to put a question mark

 To see the page about this on my website, click [here](https://marleysudbury.github.io/minesweeper).